Abstract¶

 Adoption does not require journals to migrate to MyST or any particular publishing platform.
 The interactive display demonstrated here is implemented entirely in standard JavaScript and SVG, with no framework dependencies.
 Any journal website that can embed a script tag can host an interactive contribution viewer alongside the traditional article layout.
 Journals already routinely embed interactive figures, supplementary viewers, and altmetric widgets.
 An authorship explorer is no different in kind.
 Rather than treating authorship disputes as an inevitable cost of publication, journals could provide structured contribution tools as part of the submission process, helping authors document and resolve attribution questions before they become conflicts.
 The workflow is straightforward: each author fills in their own contributions in parallel, the tool aggregates the entries and flags discrepancies, and the team reviews and approves the final record together.
 This is a solvable engineering problem, not a conceptual one.

 The future of scientific authorship must evolve to match the reality of scientific practice.
 Team science is here to stay and growing Wuchty et al. (2007).
-The question is whether our attribution systems will continue to compress multi-dimensional contributions into a format designed for solo scholars, or whether we will build tools that celebrate the collaborative nature of discovery and give every contributor the credit they deserve.
+We call on the community to replace attribution systems that compress multi-dimensional contributions into a format designed for solo scholars with tools that celebrate the collaborative nature of discovery and give every contributor the credit they deserve.

 - Rennie, D., Yank, V., & Emanuel, L. (1997).
 When authorship fails: a proposal to make contributors accountable.
 JAMA, 278(7), 579–585.
 10.1001/jama.1997.03550070071041